Kuanhao-Chao/LiftOn/docs/source/content/close_species_liftover/index.rst

 ..
 LiftOn excels in performing lift-over on annotations between two closely-related species.
 Here ase an example of running LiftOn to lift-over annotations from *Homo sapiens* GRCh38 to *Pan troglodytes* (chimpanzee).

-When you intend to annotate your recently assembled genome and find that there is no pre-annotated reference for the same species or that a closely related species has significantly better annotations than your assembled species, you can use LiftOver to transfer annotations between the two species.
+When you intend to annotate your recently assembled genome and find that there is no pre-annotated reference for the same species or that a closely related species has significantly better annotations than your assembled species, you can use LiftOn to transfer annotations between the two species.

-LiftOver is particularly effective in mapping annotation between closely-related species.
-Here is an example of using LiftOver to transfer annotations from *Homo sapiens* GRCh38 to *Pan troglodytes* (chimpanzee).
+LiftOn is particularly effective in mapping annotation between closely-related species.
+Here is an example of using LiftOn to transfer annotations from *Homo sapiens* GRCh38 to *Pan troglodytes* (chimpanzee).

 |